Topics

 Compression and conversion

 Most video editors do not have many useful compression methods and the reason is that they are actually meant to create master videos, not so much an end product.
 For example, Adobe AfterEffects cannot compress Screen Captures very well.
 You get quite a lot of artifacts in the video if you use compression, even at a bitrate of 5000Kbps.
-Therefore I use a conversion tool afterward, like Sorenson Squeeze or AVS Video converter.
+Therefore I use a conversion tool afterward, like Sorenson Squeeze, AVS Video converter.
 The latter is much cheaper and excellent to convert screen capture videos (See: Converting video to streaming MP4 for S3 Amazon with AVS Video Converter) but it only exists for Windows.
+Another one I like is HandBrake, a free converter available for Mac and Windows.

 So, what I do is, I render the video in AfterEffects in Quicktime format with Animation selected as the compression method.
 This gives nearly no compression and I get an excellent master video which can be converted to any format by a conversion tool like AVS Video converter or whatever I fancy, depending on the type of video.

 It is important to realize that every converters has its advantages and disadvantages.
 None of them are good for every type of conversion.
 The same goes for compression methods.
 Although H.264 is becoming a standard, it is not so great for screen captured video or talking heads because there is not enough movement in the video.
-Yet, you can convert screen capture video to H.264 successfully with AVS Video converter, while I would rather use Sorenson Squeeze for motion pictures.
+Yet, you can convert screen capture video to H.264 successfully with AVS Video converter or HandBrake, while I might use Sorenson Squeeze for motion pictures.

 It is worth the effort?